eldevmo/portfolio/_posts/2021-05-02-ShopifyDataScienceInternChallenge.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/shopify5.PNG" alt="shopify5.PNG">

 c.
-What product was ordered the most by customers in Germany?
+What product was ordered the most by customers in Germany? **Boston Crab Meat was ordered the most in Germany with 160 sold**

        SELECT TOP 1 Products.ProductID, Products.ProductName, SUM(OrderDetails.Quantity) AS NumberOfProductsSold
        from Products, OrderDetails, Orders, Customers